department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

     <h4 class="usa-alert-title">Are you homeless or at risk of becoming homeless?<br><a id="crisis-expander-link">VA may be able to help</a>.</h4>
     <div id="crisis-expander-content" class="expander-content expander-content-closed">
       <div class="expander-content-inner usa-alert-text">
-        <p>We offer many programs and services to support Veterans who are homeless or at risk of becoming homeless—including free health care and, in some cases, free limited dental care.
+        <p>We offer many programs and services that may help—including free health care and, in some cases, free limited dental care.
 We can also help you connect with resources in your community, like homeless shelters or faith-based organizations.</p>
         <p><strong>Find the support you need:</strong></p>
         <ul>
           <li><strong>Call the National Call Center for Homeless Veterans at 1-877-4AID-VET (<a href="tel:+18774243838">1-877-424-3838</a>) for help 24 hours a day, 7 days a week</strong>.
 You'll talk privately with a trained VA counselor for free.</li>